Goods and services | The darkened skyline | Tales of the past | Natives of Skullport | Heads up! |

 through the twisting tunnels of Halaster?s

 lair.
-His sense of direction and skill at mapmaking were legend until the corridors
+His sense of direction and skill at mapmaking were legend until

 and his luck took a wrong turn.